Professor Ross Cagan

 Each personalized fly avatar’ line models a different patient, each with typically 5-15 altered genes.
 While targeted therapies are effective in ‘2-hit’ models, 12-hit models—even with many of the same cancer drivers—are often resistant to these same therapies.

-Further, we are working with chemists to address this complexity through drug cocktails and through building a new generation of ‘network-based’ novel lead compounds that address tumour complexity through multi-targeted ‘polypharmacology’.
+Further, we are working with chemists to address this complexity through drug cocktails and through building a new generation of ‘network-based’ novellead compounds that address tumour complexity through multi-targeted ‘polypharmacology’.
 This ability to address multiple points along a network provides one avenue towards addressing disease complexity.

 Grants and Awards listed are those received whilst working with the University of Glasgow.